-The Freshwater and Marine Sciences (FMS) Graduate Program offers curricula leading to the master of science and doctor of philosophy degrees or a doctoral minor in freshwater and marine sciences.
+The Freshwater and Marine Sciences (FMS) Graduate Program offers curricula leading to the master of science and doctor of philosophy degrees in freshwater and marine sciences.
 Interdisciplinary in nature, each individualized program of study provides graduate training in aquatic sciences and integrates related sciences.
 Students enrolled in the program are advised by faculty in several departments in the College of Letters & Science, the College of Engineering, the College of Agricultural and Life Sciences, and the School of Veterinary Medicine.

 UW–Madison is recognized worldwide as a leader in the field of limnology and aquatic ecology.
 The FMS Program began in 1962 as the oceanography and limnology program.
 The program combines research and teaching from several fields and departments to develop a greater understanding of aquatic systems—their origins, inhabitants, phenomena, and impact on human life.